allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/200-deploy.en.md

 ---

-By the last step in [4-3 stage](/en/40-deploy-clusters/300-container/), An EKS cluster was deployed in one region and Kubernetes resources were deployed as well on top of it.
+So far, an EKS cluster and all the Kubernetes resources running within it were deployed only in one region.
 So how do you deploy this same configuration to the second region?

 ## Specify the second region to deploy
 Let's open the **bin/multi-cluster-ts.ts** file and create a second stack.